cagataydemiralp/va-sampler/README.md

 version](http://hci.stanford.edu/~cagatay/projects/va-sampler/) or download,
 build and experiment with the source code, which I recommend.
 The live app uses a low-power compute server for autoencoder computations.
-So, you may experience some lag while interacting with the grid visualizations (the third column).
+So, you may experience some lag while interacting with the grid visualizations (_third column_).
 Otherwise, slider interactions should be fluid.

 The viewer enables interactive  sampling from the 2- and 4-dimensional latent